gosi/scratchpad/README.md

-A scratch file in your browser that preserves data through local storage.
+A scratch file in your browser that preserves data through Local Storage.
 Chrome or Firefox is recommended.